Myofascial Release, Myo-Structural Integration, Fascia Definition

 It has also been pointed out* that when a person, even a very aged one, with significant postural distortion, such as scoliosis or a hunch-back (kyphosis), receives full-body anesthesia for surgery, their postural distortions significantly disappear as the muscles relax and lengthen out.
 Then, as the anesthesia wears off and the person becomes more conscious, the postural distortions return as the muscles tighten back up and shorten again.

-* Deane Juhan explains this in his excellent book Job’s Body.
+* Deane Juhan explains this very well in his excellent book Job’s Body.

 For one thing, fascia does not actually change that fast, and not much at all.
 It’s “speedy” changes are from its ability to quickly “armor” itself against an intruding force and then soften again, almost instantly.
 But that is only a momentary reaction at the molecular level.